Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Appendix

 \subsection{Implementation Details.}

-We train slider projector along with a rank-$4$ LoRA on all attention layers of the base diffusion model.
+We train a slider projector along with a rank $4$ LoRA on all attention layers of the base diffusion transformer model.
 We train all our models at a resolution of $512 \times 512$.
-After filtering our dataset consists of $~66K$ edit trajectories, along with their edit instructions.
-We train all models on a single NVIDIA A100 (80GB) GPU for $110,000$ iterations, using an effective batch size of $8$ and a constant learning rate of $2 \times 10^{-5}$.
-Training takes about $120$ hours to complete.
-During training, we drop the slider conditioning $10\%$ of the time.
+After filtering, our dataset consists of $~66K$ edit trajectories, along with their edit instructions.
+We use a threshold value of $0.15$ on the KL divergence to filter the non-smooth edit trajectories.
+We train all models on a $8$ NVIDIA $A100$ ($80GB$) GPU for $110,000$ iterations with an effective batch size of $8$ and a constant learning rate of $2 \times 10^{-5}$.
+Training takes about $72$ hours to complete.
+During training, we drop the slider conditioning with $10\%$ of the time.
 For inference, we use the default Euler scheduler from Flux Kontext and use $T=28$ inference steps for generation.
-The generation time is similar to Flux Kontext model, as we only have the projector as the new component.
+The generation time is similar to the Flux Kontext model, as we only add a small MLP projector on the base model (details are in Sec.\ref{subsec:compute}).